wireapp/wire-server/docs/developer/federation-api-conventions.md

 - All endpoints must start with `/federation/`
 - All path segments must be in kebab-case.
 The name the field in the record must be the same name in camelCase.
-- There can be either one or two path segments after `/federation/`, so `/federation/foo` is valid, `/fedeartion/foo/bar` is valid, but `/federation/foo/bar/baz` is not.
+- There must be exactly one segment after `/federation/`, so `/federation/foo` is valid, but `/federation/foo/bar` is not.
 - All endpoints must be `POST`.
 - No query query params or captured path params, all information that needs to go must go in body.